Near the tallest mountain in all the land, in a country far far away, lay a mountain hut unlike no other. It was named

 Originally built in 1914, the Mueller hut was used as a shelter to explore the glacier.
 In 1947 it had to be replaced due to deterioration.

 Between 1947 and 1953 there were 2 more Mueller Huts that were destroyed by avalanches.
 The longest lasting hut was then built quite close to the one existing now.
-It was replaced on its 50th birthday in 2003 and a todays hut was built.
+It was replaced on its 50th birthday in 2003 and a today’s hut was erected.

 Learning from mistakes, the new hut boasts a robust metal frame on top of a sturdy platform and an incomparable view.
 Although the way leading to the hut may be treacherous at times, it’s certainly one of the best hikes on the South Island of New Zealand.